Brainwalking Add/remove

 Step by step:

-1. Provide a template for each participant and make the participants sit wide apart from each other (1 min).
+1. Provide a template for each participant and make the participants sit wide apart from each other.

 2. The participants should choose between a problem, idea or ‘how might we’ sentence – these can either be predefined by you or choosen from a previous exercise.
 Up to you to decide if the participants are working on the same problem or different problems.
-The problem, idea or HMW sentence should be written on the template (2 min).
+The problem, idea or HMW sentence should be written on the template.

-3. Tell the participants that they have 5 minutes to ideate on the chosen problem, idea or HMW sentence.
+3. The participants now have 5 minutes to ideate on the chosen problem, idea or HMW sentence.
 They should ideate on the template.

 4. After 5 minutes the participants should rotate one seat to the right, which results in them sitting in front of a new template.